 - you were injured as a result of that negligence.

 Negligence can occur in many situations on a construction site.

 - a fall from scaffolding that has been improperly erected

 - reckless driving by a truck driver that leads to an accident

 - defective safety equipment, such as a harness, that leads to an injury

 - repetitive motion injuries

-- hazardous/toxic chemical leaks or spills due to faulty equipment or decisions, and
+- hazardous or toxic chemical leaks or spills due to faulty equipment or decisions

-- the collapse of a trench due to improperly-built trench barriers.
+- the collapse of a trench due to poorly built trench barriers.

-If you are injured on the job, please call us for a free consultation about your legal rights and possible compensation claims.
+If you are injured on the job, please call us for a free consult about your legal rights and possible claims.